BobbyLiu66/white-board/README.md

 ### developing plan
 #### basic function
 1. an online white board
-2. a char room beside the white board
+2. a chat room beside the white board
 3. draw on the board with different color width and save to database
 4. invite friend to join the same white board
 5. white board and chat room with the same group